If you’re finally ready to take that leap and start your own business – congratulations!

 Form 19 – Consent and Certificate of Secretary/Secretaries (Rs.
 2,000 + VAT 8%)

-All three packages from basic, regular to premium focuses on helping you register your business with ease, while you can focus on important tasks.
+Both packages from basic and premium focus on helping you register your business with ease, while you can focus on important tasks.

 Make sure to checkout our pricing options!

 Company registration is only the first step of running a law-abiding company in Sri Lanka.
 There’s a number of other legal requirements you need to adhere to afterwards.

 |Articles of Association (AOA)||Rs 2000 + Vat 8%|